RTO-Spinal-Stim/Stroke-R01-Aim1/Coding Decision Log.md

+# 01-31-2025
+## Question:
+For calculating muscle synergies, does time normalizing the data affect the outcome?

+## Answer:
+Nope!
+The VAFs appear to be the same whether the data is at its original sampling rate or time normalized to 101 points.
+Deciding to use time normalized because it's more interpretable and matches what's found in the literature.

 # 01-28-2025
 ## Problem:
 Previously in our data analysis, muscle synergies were quantified by combining the L & R muscles into one matrix.
 There are two issues with this: